Sunday, February 22, 2009

 Who cares about February 13 when the big fluffy day is tomorrow, right?
 Well I kinda do.
 You see, February 13th is my fête, aka the Feast of Saint Beatrice.
 That's right, Beatrice has a day named after her, like Patrick and Valentine.
 Henri, Robert and many others also do, for that matter; they just didn't have the right connections at Hallmark I guess.

 The fête is a day that is supposed to honor the memory of a particular saint, whichever gruesome way they got to meet their maker; but like many French traditions, it is largely secular nowadays despite being rooted in religion.
+I've heard it described as a second birthday; it's a bit like that I guess.

 Typically friends, family and coworkers will say "bonne fête!" to you; maybe you'll get a card, or flowers, or a little sumthinsumthin'.
 Florist web sites often have a fête reminder or let you look up fête dates; and after the evening news, the weather forecast guy typically announces whose fête it is tomorrow.
 Woe to who forgets!